 What if our organization does not have enough time to perform full regression testing with each patch version?

 Patching involves shorter hops between versions within a family and are intended to be non-impactful.
 Security patches should require minimal testing since they contain a small number of very specific fixes.
 The Product Documentation site contains detailed information about the contents of each patch.
-For best practices related to patching and upgrades, see Upgrade your instance (London).
+For best practices related to patching and upgrades, see Upgrade your instance (New York).

 What else can I do to prepare for patching?